-- Undoubtedly, Hetzner is providing the best value for money, but only has data centers in Germany and Finland.
+- Undoubtedly, Hetzner is providing the best value for money, but only has data centres in Germany and Finland.
 Thus, only fit for Europe (you do want servers as close as to the visitors of your servers).

-- If you need access to more server locations, Vultr High Frequency and Upcloud are can handle the most visitors before they become slower.
+- If you need access to more server locations, Vultr High Frequency and Upcloud can handle the most concurrent visitors (before they become slower).

-- Digital Ocean and Linode have the best response times before they crash.
+- Digital Ocean and Linode have the best response times before they will crash.

 - Linode is known for its reliability but is, in general, not the fastest.

 - Digital Ocean is in the middle bracket.
-However, it’s one of the easiest platforms to deploy apps to with preconfigured droplets.
+However, it’s one of the easiest platforms to deploy apps with pre-configured droplets.

 Signing up at a provider?

 For the various cloud providers, you can get up to $100 of free credits if you sign up through below links.
 That’s worth a big server!

 - Get $100 of 60 days credits for Digital Ocean for free